-To enter the NDIS, you’ll need to complete an “Access Request”.
+To access the NDIS, you’ll need to complete an access request.
 This is where you fill out some forms and provide background information so the National Disability Insurance Agency (NDIA) that operates the NDIS can determine if you’re eligible.

 We’ve outlined some of the important NDIS eligibility requirements below.

 1. Age requirements.

 You may be eligible for the NDIS if you are aged between 7 and 65.

 If you spend a lot of time overseas, you’ll need to demonstrate strong ties to Australia such as owning a home or having a long term tenancy agreement and having family in Australia.

 You might also have to provide information about how often you travel overseas and the duration of your trips.

 You must be able to meet each of the following criteria to be eligible for the NDIS:

 - You have a disability that results in an impairment which affects your ability to perform certain activities.